rrm020/rrm020/TakehomeMidterm_files/TakehomeMidterm.md

     ##    0.00    5.00   12.00   24.68   28.00  461.00

-This means the value for the upper limit will be: 28+1.5(28-5) = 62.5. so a new scatterplot will be made to remove values above 62.5.
+This means the value for the upper limit will be: 28+1.5(28-5) = 62.5. so a new scatter plot will be made to remove values above 62.5.

 ``` r
 ggplot() + ggtitle("Number of Cases by Mean Temperature") +